How to Report on a Hierarchy of Sites and Projects in SharePoint

 Here you see an example of a SharePoint project management site in BrightWork, tracking information about an individual project:

 This one happens to use a loosely structured approach.
 You can have as many project sites like this as you have projects, with varying amounts of project management rigor.
+Having a standardized template will reduce the risk of project failure and delay.

 Limitations of SharePoint for Project Management